 Class 12 Biology Chapter-wise Important Questions

-The five chapter clusters below carry the bulk of the CBSE 2026 Class 12 Biology paper and repeat almost every year.
-The first column lists the long-answer topics that recur as 3-mark and 5-mark questions; the second column lists the application-level questions that appear as 1-3 mark numericals / MCQs / case-studies in CBSE and NEET UG.
+The five chapter clusters below carry most of the CBSE 2026 Class 12 Biology paper.
+They repeat almost every year.
+The first column lists the long-answer topics that come back as 3-mark and 5-mark questions.
+The second column lists the application-level questions that appear as 1-3 mark numericals, MCQs, and case-studies in CBSE and NEET UG.

 | Chapter Cluster | Important Concepts / Diagrams (3-5 marks) | Important MCQs / Short-Answer (1-2 marks) |